mattihirvonen/esp32charge/README.md

 - *adc [gpio]* - where "gpio" is gpio pin number
 - *ina* - reset INA219 chip and set continuous 16 A/D samples averaging mode (takes about 8.5 ms to make 16 A/D conversions by hardware)
 - *ina [reg]* - read INDA219 register
 - *ina [reg] [data]* - write "data" to INA219 chip register "reg".
-Data value can be 10 or 16 based (0x...)
+Data value can be 10 or 16 based (0x.. prefix)
 - *charge* - print current value [A], current charged/discharged in [As] and [Ah]
 - *charge [stat]* - print measure task's self measuremnt debug statistics of task's timings
-- *fwupdate* - firmware code update to flash from file system "/firmware.bin" (use FTP to upload file)
+- *fwupdate* - firmware boot code update to flash chip from file system "/firmware.bin" (use FTP to upload file)

 Other significant things:
 - WinSCP's FTP feel to operate well with application
 - Oscilloscope web page and code have new ADC gain selection "ATTEN"
-- Change oscilloscope's horizontal selection units as ordinary scope(s) use time/div
+- Change oscilloscope's horizontal speed selection units as ordinary scope(s) use time/div
-- Original code missing ADC initialization / configuration at all (feature added to code)
+- Original code missing ADC initialization / configuration at all (initialization added to oscilloscope code)
 - A lot of other things (compare for example repository's current state to commit ".gitignore" very begin of commit history).
 IntelliJ IDEA or PyCharm community versions have good visual git tools to compare commits.
 Also some Visual Studio Code plugins offer same features.

 ToDo:
-- Web interface to access measurement in boat (WiFi Access Point)
+- Web interface to access current measurement data in boat (WiFi Access Point)
 - Install in boat and calibrate measurement (we will use original battery cable harness as current sense shunt resistor)

 Rest of this README is original template projec's README (for additional info)